wavefrontHQ/docs/pages/doc/ts_count.md

 ### Interpolation

+If any time series has gaps in its data, Wavefront attempts to fill these gaps with interpolated values before applying the function.
-To provide an aggregate value that our customers typically expect, Wavefront attempts to interpolate all queries at a time slice if at least one real reported data value is present.
+A value can be interpolated into a time series only if at least one other time series reports a real data value at the same moment in time.

+Within a given time series, an interpolated value is calculated from two real reported values on either side of it.
-For a live-view chart, where interpolation is not possible because no new points have been reported yet, Wavefront associates the last known reported value for all queries if a real reported data value is present.
-We apply the last known reported value only if interpolation can’t occur AND the last known reported point has been reported within the last 15% of the query time in the chart window.
+Sometimes interpolation is not possible--for example, when a new value has not been reported yet in a live-view chart.
+In this case, Wavefront finds the last known reported value in the series, and assigns it to any subsequent moment in time for which a real reported data value is present in some other time series.
+We use the last known reported value only if interpolation can’t occur _and_ if the last known reported value has been reported within the last 15% of the query time in the chart window.

+You can use [`rawcount()`](ts_rawcount.html) to prevent interpolation.
+See [Standard Versus Raw Aggregation Functions](query_language_aggregate_functions.html).

 ## Examples